TITLES AND

 "A Time for Giving" (10/27/63):

-• Note: Here's a continuity glitch: Ricky named the terrier "Bozo" because the dog was a clown and made him laugh—but now the dog is named "Silky."
+• Note: Interesting—Ricky named the terrier "Bozo" because the dog was a clown and made him laugh—but Cully renamed him "Silky" (he states about the name "Bozo": "What kind of a name is that for a dog?")
+Why the rename?
 Copyright problems, perhaps?
-Or they didn't think "Bozo" was a good name for a dog about to become a continuing character?
+Or didn't they think "Bozo" was a good name for a dog either?
+Paul does not appear in this episode.

 "Three Alarm" (11/03/63):